-For this reason, you should never assume that a Visual Basic program will execute on every Windows system because it's working on your computer or on other computers in your office.
-(If your business is software development, it's highly probable that the Visual Basic environment is installed on all the computers around you.)
-Instead, prepare a standard installation using the Package and Deployment Wizard, and try running your application on a clean system.
-If you develop software professionally, you should always have such a clean system at hand, if possible with just the operating system installed.
-If you're an independent developer, you probably won't be inclined to buy a complete system just to test your software.
-I found a very simple and relatively inexpensive solution to this dilemma: I use one computer with removable hard disks, so I can easily test my applications under different system configurations.
-And since a clean system requires only hundreds of megabytes of disk space, I can recycle all of my old hard disks that aren't large enough for any other use.
+For this reason, you should never assume that a Visual Basic program will exoute on every Windows system because it's working on your computer or on other computers in your office.
+(If your business is software development, it's highly probable hat the Visual Basic environment is installed on all the computers around you.) istead. prepare a standard installation using the Package and Deployment Wizard, Ind try running your application on a clean system.
+If you develop software profes onally, you should always have such a clean system at hand, if possible with ist the operating system installed.
+If you're an independent developer, you probably on't be inclined to buy a complete system just to test your software.
+I found a very single and relatively inexpensive solution to this dilemma: I use one computer with relovable hard disks, so I can easily test my applications under different system configurations.
+And since a clean system requires only hundreds of megabytes of disk space.
+I can recycle all of my old hard disks that aren't large enough for any other use.

-Before I conclude this chapter, you should be aware of one more detail.
-The compilation process doesn't necessarily mean that you aren't using p-code.
-In the Visual Basic jargon, compiling merely means creating an executable file.
-In fact, you can compile to p-code, even if this sounds like an oxymoron to a developer coming from another language.
+Before I conclude this chapter, you should be aware of one more det 1.
+The compilation process doesn't necessarily mean that you aren't using p-code In the Visual Basic jargon, compiling merely means creating an executable file.
+In f t, you can compile to p-code, even if this sounds like an oxymoron to a developer oming from another language.
 (See Figure 1-11.)
 In this case, Visual Basic creates an EXE file that embeds the same p-code that was used inside the development environment.
-That's why you can often hear Visual Basic developers talking about p-code and native-code compilations to better specify which type of compilation they're referring to.
+That's why you can often hear Visual Basic developers talking about p-c le and native-code compilations to better specify which type of compilation they're 1 ferring to.